 |The "Traditional Wrap" is the method used to create the foiled-edge look.
 This is created by first encasing the entire Hershey's wrapping in foil (after folding under and taping the sealed edges).
 Then the printed wrapper is added.
 If you will only be wrapping a few chocolate bars, you can use lightweight aluminum foil.
 Otherwise you should use lightweight Confectioner's or Confectionery Foil (5-1/2"X7-1/4") which are sold in 125 sheets for $3.60.
 This is the most labor-intensive method.|

-Login with Facebook to download your free file
+Log in with Facebook or Google to download your free file

 Our images are always free!
 We only use Facebook and Google to create an account and log you in using your Facebook or Google profile.
 We do not retrieve other personal information nor post anything to your account.